-The latest clock to be seen is a careful replica of the E. Howard & Co #23, 90 day regulator, 87 inches tall with a 17inch dial and visible escapement, jeweled pallets and hand engraved bridge.
+The latest clock to be seen is a precise replica of the E. Howard & Co #23, 90 day regulator, 87 inches tall with a 17inch dial and visible escapement, jeweled pallets and hand engraved bridge.

 Awards and Honors: